 The program statements that cause buffer boundary violations are often difficult to find.

-There are several kinds of failures (in all cases an exception may be raised if the accessed location is outside of some permitted range of the run-time environment):
+There are several kinds of failures (in all cases an exception may be raised if the accessed location is outside of some permitted range of the run-time environment).

 A read access will return a value that has no relationship to the intended value, such as, the value of another variable or uninitialized storage.